Friday, 31 March 2023

 I'll let you folks know with an addendum here whether the reversal fixes all of the search routines and whether it is actually able to find double runs and the like.

-If folks want to help, the current "fixed" version can be tried here using the online MC-10 Emulator by Mike Tinnes.
-Select CRIBBAGE from the Cassette menu and then type RUN and hit Enter in the main (green) emulator screen:
+If folks want to help, the current "fixed" version can be tried here using an online MC-10 Emulator:

 I also, on the recommendation of George, added in some "Press ENTER to continue" prompts and the ability to type "Y" at most prompts to have your cards re-displayed.
 And I altered most PRINT statements to use my 32 character screen width word wrap routine.